Blog>Trade>Starting a Business>Official trade qualifications in the UK

 How to get more roofing work

-To become a roofer in the UK, an apprenticeship usually takes about 2 years to complete, and you’ll need the following qualifications:
+To become a roofer in the UK, an apprenticeship usually takes about 2 years to complete.

 • Level 2 Diploma in Roof Slating and Tiling